Yue-Chen-YC/Yue-Chen-YC.github.io/publications.md

 - Mapping Minds in Language: Children’s Acquisition of Psychological Verbs *(project in development)*

 ### Reference Resolution
 - Who Is Whom?
-Influences of Theta Roles and Discourse Topicality on the Resolution of Mandarin Reflexives *(study in progress)*
+Influences of Theta Roles and Discourse Topicality on the Resolution of Mandarin Reflexives *(manuscript in preparation)*

 ### Large Language Models & Machine Learning
 - Who Feels, Who Causes?
 Empathy Locus and Discourse Coherence in Large Language Models *(project in development)*